 - British citizens of the overseas territories or British nationals living overseas

-For au pairs from Kong, the Republic of Korea or Taiwan, your own government will act as your sponsor during your stay in the UK.
+For au pairs from the Republic of Korea, your own government will act as your sponsor during your stay in the UK.
 Bear in mind that the number of places and sponsorship certificates for nationals of these countries is limited.
 You need to apply for your visa within 3 months upon receipt of your certificate of sponsorship.
 (Please note: the latter is not a printed document, but a reference number).